-We skip chapters to move into Kings today, but I’d like to recap the history.
+We skip chapters to move into Kings today, but it’s useful to recap the history.

-David had virtually passed sentence upon himself and his house in 2Sa 12:5-6, “As the LORD lives, the man who has done this deserves to die; he shall restore the lamb fourfold, because he did this thing, and because he had no pity.”
-(NRS)
+David virtually passes sentence upon himself and his house in 2Sa 12:5-6, “As the LORD lives [an oath], the man who has done this deserves to die.”
+(NRSV)

 What’s the problem with filial succession and kingship?
 If you’re a fan of Shakespeare, Game of Thrones, or Stardust, you might know the answer to this.
 If there are multiple contenders (usually sons) for the throne, they have a tendency to kill each other off in order to assure their own succession.
 Or, once they ARE king, they kill off all their siblings or the descendants of rivals, people who might have a motive to kill you.
 This happens repeatedly in history, in the Bible, and in the Book of Mormon (thinking of Ether, here.)

 David’s son Absalom kills his brother Amnon and attempts to kill “all the kings sons” in 2Sa 13:27-30.
 Absalom begins an active campaign against his father, to set himself up as king, in 15:1-12.
 He is so successful that David must flee in 15:13-16:14.
 Absalom is eventually killed by Joab, David’s general.